PHYSICAL EDUCATION

 Students will continue with the activities in their pathways.

-• Performance Pathway: Athletics and Cricket
+- Performance Pathway: Athletics and Cricket/Softball

-• Aesthetic Pathway: Badminton and Rounders
+- Aesthetic Pathway: Pickleball and Athletics

 Core PE Curriculum: